 You CANNOT sustain life by eating multi-vitamins and minerals as supplements.

 You find in BAC the vitamin: A, B C, D, E, K, folic acid, inositol, and biotin:

-There are more then 100 dietary minerals and trace elements detected in BioAlgae Concentrate.
-But when using specific element analysis, a certain amount of all of the known dietary minerals are detected in BioAlgae Concentrate.
+There are more than 100 dietary minerals and trace elements detected in BioAlgae Concentrate.
+When using specific element analysis, a certain amount of all of the known dietary minerals are detected in BioAlgae Concentrate.

 As important as vitamins are, they cannot be assimilated without the aid of minerals.
 Although the body can manufacture a few vitamins, it cannot manufacture a single mineral.
 All tissue and internal fluids contain varying quantities of minerals.

 Since BioAlgae Concentrate is a food, its minerals occur in non toxic form as prepared by nature within the plant or in the case of BioAlgae Concentrate by the algae.

 Here is a partial list of the principal minerals or trace minerals found in BioAlgae Concentrate: